tatewixom/engine_prototype/README.md

 //Introduction

-This is the first file in the prototype_engine project.
+This is the first file in the engine_prototype project.
 This file is meant to outline what this project is about and the scope of what's to be accomplished.
 The engine isn't meant to be a multi-purpose engine, but an engine that meets the needs of a game revolving around the story of "Stairs to Hell".
 This story is a self-written one that revolves around a war between angels allied with humans against the gods.
 I want this game to be a role-playing, open world, combat-intensive type of game.